 ECC offers two main types of associate degrees:

 - Transfer program degrees (such as Associate in Arts, Associate in Science, Associate in Engineering Science, etc.) prepare students to transfer to a university to complete a bachelor’s degree.

 All associate degrees at ECC typically require about two years of study if attending school full time.
-Contact the ECC Admissions Department to discuss our programs and degree options to make sure that you select the associate degree that is right for you and your academic and career goals.
+Contact the ECC Admissions Department to discuss our programs and degree options to ensure that you select the associate degree that is right for you and your academic and career goals.

 What’s the difference between an Associate of Applied Science degree and a certificate?

 An Associate of Applied Science (AAS) degree qualifies you for entry into a chosen career field, typically at a higher skill level than obtained through a certificate.
 An AAS degree requires 20 or more courses (60 credit hours).
 For those who wish to continue coursework toward a bachelor’s degree after earning an AAS, ECC offers transfer options to four-year colleges and universities for some AAS programs.